 |1 Year||2 Years||3 Years|

-Key Features: 6% cash back at US supermarkets up to $6,000/year, 1% after that.
-Also get 3% at US gas stations and select US department stores, and 1% on other purchases.
+Key Features: Earn $150 back after spending $1,000 in purchases in the first 3 months.
+6% cash back at U.S. supermarkets up to $6,000/year.
+Also get 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Cash back comes in the form of Reward Dollars that can be redeemed as a statement credit.
-Terms and restrictions apply.
+Terms and conditions apply.

 |Fidelity Rewards American Express